 - support in the home.

-Some families whose child’s needs are severe and profound, and have been assessed as needing a break from caring, may choose to have a direct payment instead of a service provided by us.
+Some families whose child’s needs are severe and profound, and have been assessed as needing a break from caring, may choose to have a direct payment (Kent Card) instead of a service provided by us.

 A direct payment enables families to arrange and pay for the type of short break support that is best for them.
 For example, some families use a direct payment to employ a personal assistant to give them some ‘time out’ from caring responsibilities.
 For these families we have arranged support to help with budgeting and employment issues.
 For children and for young people transitioning to adulthood this support is provided by We Are Beams.

 We also have some short break services for carers of disabled adults.

 Sensory short breaks

 We have arranged special activities for children with significant hearing or visual impairment.

 - Kent County Council Specialist Teaching and Learning Service.